Search

 Or: "Working for a nonprofit is just like volunteering."

-The truth: Nonprofits rely on volunteers to do their work, especially in direct services.
-Volunteers, however, are often shielded from the organizational, financial, and other challenges with which the actual employees of an organization must contend, to say nothing of the burnout issues faced by many who have spent more time working in the field.
+The truth: Many nonprofits rely on volunteers to help carry out their mission.
+Volunteers, however, are often shielded from the organizational, financial, and other challenges with which the actual employees of an organization must contend, to say nothing of the burnout faced by many who have spent more time working in the field.

 Explore Jobs on Idealist